dhellmann/pymotw-3/source/asyncio/synchronization.rst

 coroutine or task may execute in an unpredictable order, based on delays and interrupts from I/O and other external events.
-To support safe concurrency, :mod:`asyncio` includes implementations of some of the same low-level primitives found in :mod:`threading` and :mod:`multiprocessing`.
+To support safe concurrency, :mod:`asyncio` includes implementations of some of the same low-level primitives found in the :mod:`threading` and :mod:`multiprocessing` modules.

 Locks
 =====